4930 “Hagley Hall” was built at the Great Western Railway’s Swindon Works under Lot 254, and entered traffic in May 1929, at a cost of £5,107.

 7/8 June 2007 saw the return of 4930 from Swindon to the Severn Valley Railway by road.
 En route, 4930 “Hagley Hall” made a detour to visit the stately home after which it was named.
 This is believed to be unique in the history of GWR named locomotives.
 Thanks are due to Lord and Lady Cobham for allowing this very rare opportunity.

 Shortly after its return to the SVR, the setback and damage to infrastructure caused by the extensive flooding of Summer 2007 resulted in 4930 being unable to access the new Engine House at Highley.
 It appeared at the Bewdley Station Open Day on 22 July 2007, and at Kidderminster Station during the Autumn Steam Gala in September 2007, before being stored in Kidderminster Carriage Shed for the duration of the following winter.
 On 16 March 2008, it was finally moved to Highley and displayed at The Engine House Visitor & Education Centre.
 Subsequently, 4930 has only left the confines of The Engine House on one occasion – On 23rd April 2012, during a reorganisation of the locomotive exhibits, when it briefly reached Highley Station.

 Following 27 years of dormancy, the removal of 4930 "Hagley Hall" from display at The Engine House, Highley on Sunday 6th October 2013 signalled the long-awaited start of the overhaul and restoration process.
 Throughout the following years, the locomotive was dismantled at Bridgnorth Works, and the long and painstaking task of restoration to running order got under way.
-At the present time, reconstruction of the locomotive is advancing well.
-Our current objective is that 4930 “Hagley Hall” will rejoin the Severn Valley Railway fleet during the 2020 Season, after a gap of nearly 34 years.
+At the present time, reconstruction of the locomotive is nearing completion, and 4930 "Hagley Hall" will rejoin the Severn Valley Railway fleet during the 2022 Season, after a gap of nearly 36 years.